airi-14x/SOEN487-Projects/Assignment1/README.md

   using 4 separate projects.
 - Library Core: Contains "Book" class which is used by the other classes.
 - Library System: Uses the Library Core and stores the Book objects.
 The basic CRUD operations are implemented here.
 - Library Service: A Web App that implements REST methods for the CRUD operations from Library System.
-Annotations are used to call the appropriate methods(e.g. @GET)
+Annotations are used to call the appropriate methods(e.g. @GET).
 - Library Client: A console app that calls a REST Client that will use the Library Service via WADL.

 ### Tasks